Venerable Henriette Delille, 1812 - 1862 “Servant of Slaves”

-Henriette Delille, born in New Orleans, Louisiana in 1812, was a real-life person like you and me.
-She lived all of her life in New Orleans and had family and friends.
+Born in 1812, Henriette Delille was a real life person like you and me.
+She was born a free woman of color and lived her life in New Orleans, Louisiana.
+Henriette was surrounded by family and friends.